arminherbsthofer/quicksilver/README.md

 # Quicksilver

 Quicksilver is a library for backtesting and live trading.
 It is easily extendable and allows for a seemless transition between backtesting and live trading.
-It let's you focus on algorithm development and eliminates the risk of accidentally feeding future data into your models.
+It lets you focus on algorithm development and eliminates the risk of accidentally feeding future data into your models.

 ### Prerequisites